-Victoria is adopting a new approach to water delivery entitlements in declared systems
+Victoria has adopted a new approach to water delivery entitlements in declared systems

-The ‘Place of Take Approvals’ framework is a new approach to water delivery entitlements in Victorian declared systems.
-It will come into effect during the 2023–24 water year once consultation is complete.
-The new framework will:
+The 'place of take approvals' framework is a new approach to water delivery entitlements in Victorian declared systems.
+It came into effect on 20 November 2023.
+The new framework:

-• clarify and protect existing water users’ rights to take water during the rare event that river rationing is required
+• clarifies and protects existing water users’ rights to take water during the rare event that river rationing is required

-• provide flexibility for water users to manage their own delivery risks.
+• provides flexibility for water users to manage their own delivery risks.

-Declared systems include the regulated Murray, Goulburn, Campaspe, Loddon, Broken, Bullarook, Ovens, Werribee and Thomson-Macalister systems.
+Declared systems are the regulated Murray, Goulburn, Campaspe, Loddon, Broken, Bullarook, Ovens, Werribee and Thomson-Macalister systems.

-The new approach does not affect anyone’s water shares, it simply clarifies their right (entitlement) to have that water delivered.
+The new approach does not affect anyone’s water shares, it simply clarifies the right (entitlement) to have water delivered.

 • Give water users more certainty about their rights to have water delivered down our rivers and enable more flexibility to manage their own delivery risks.